 (This is a common course number.
-Last year's course prefix/number GPY 102)
+Former course prefix/number GPY 102)

 The relation of humans to their environment is studied.
 Included is the use of natural resources.
 Problems of production, manufacturing, and distributing goods are explored.
 Primitive subsistence and commercialism are considered.
 (3 Lec.)